 In this title the following words have the meanings indicated.

+“211” is the telephone number used to provide information and referrals to health and human services and other social assistance programs.

+“911” [USE EXISTING STATE DEFINITION OR IF NONE USE] … is the three-digit telephone number to facilitate the reporting of an emergency requiring response by a public safety agency.

 “988” means the universal telephone number designated as the universal telephone number within the United States for the purpose of the national suicide prevention and mental health crisis hotline system operating through the 988 Suicide and Crisis Lifeline, or its successor maintained by the Assistant Secretary for Mental Health and Substance Use under section 520E–3 of the Public Health Service Act (42 U.S.C.
+290bb-36c).

+“988/911 collaboration” is the partnership of 988 Suicide and Crisis Lifeline Centers and 911 Emergency Communication Centers (ECC) to effectively address caller needs by providing call and information sharing solutions, identifying the processes and training needed to properly handle behavioral health crises, determining each stakeholder’s role and responsibility, and defining how the 988 system can interconnect with the public safety systems for accurate 988 call routing and support for 988 chats and 988 text messaging with a result of an enhanced emergency response for individuals in in suicidal, behavioral health crisis, or emotional distress.

-290bb-36c).“988 Suicide and Crisis Lifeline (988 Lifeline)” mental means the national suicide prevention and mental health crisis hotline system maintained by the Assistant Secretary for Mental Health and Substance Use under section 520E-3 of the Public Health Service Act (42 U.S.C.
+“988 Suicide and Crisis Lifeline Centers (988 Lifeline)” are a national network of local crisis centers that provide free and confidential emotional support to people in suicidal crisis, behavioral health crisis, or emotional distress 24 hours a day, 7 days a week in the United States.
+It is the national suicide prevention and mental health crisis hotline system maintained by the Assistant Secretary for Mental Health and Substance Use under section 520E-3 of the Public Health Service Act (42 U.S.C.
 290bb-36c).

 “988 Administrator” means the Administrator of the national 988 Suicide & Crisis Lifeline system maintained by the Assistant Secretary for Mental Health and Substance Use under section 520E–3 of the Public Health Service Act.